frier17/100_pages_fastapi/content/table_of_content/_index.md

 				iv.
 Improving productivity using development tools
 				v.
 Reducing development cost by in house productivity tools
 		d.
 APPENDIX 4:
 				i.
 About the Author
 				ii.
-About Codeskol
+About A17S
 				iii.
-About A17S
+About Bitmast Digital Services
 				iv.
-About Bitmast Digital Services
-				v.
 Any further inquiry?